gobo7793/Geckarbot/README.md

-DISCORD_TOKEN= # Discord bot token to connect SERVER_ID= # The ID of the connected server DEBUG_CHAN_ID= # Channel ID for channel for debug output DEBUG_MODE= # Not neccessary, but if True, most debug output (like full exception stack) will print on console
+DISCORD_TOKEN= # Discord bot token to connect SERVER_ID= # The ID of the connected server DEBUG_CHAN_ID= # Channel ID for channel for debug output DEBUG_MODE= # For debugging, print debug output like full exception trace to console instead of debug channel DEBUG_USER_ID_REACTING= # For debugging, bot react only to given user id
 ```
 Required pip packages:
 - discord.py